DragonflyRobotics/DeepShift-Project-Documentation-Fork/docs/MAGIST Vision/MAGIST Object Detection/5 - Convolutional Object Detection.md

     ```
     Otherwise, the data may load incorrectly or the program might crash altogether.

-Since that was a class definition, you must instantiate the class and call the code through arguments and returns like this:
+Since that was a class definition, you must instantiate the class and call the code through the arguments and returns like this:

 ``` py linenums="1"
 from MAGIST.Vision.FullySupervisedModels.MAGIST_Lite_Detector import MAGIST_CNN, MAGIST_CNN_Predictor